asu-iris/course_robotics/_build/html/_sources/lec6-8/fk.md

 # Workspace

-The manipulator workspace is the space reached by the origin of the end-effector frame when the manipulator's joints tasks all allowable values.
+The robot arm workspace is the space reached by the origin of the end-effector frame when the robot arm's joints take all allowable values.
 The workspace includes reachable workspace and dexterous workspace.
 The latter is the space that the origin of the end-effector frame can reach with different orientations, while the former is the space that the origin of the end-effector frame can reach with at least one orientation.

-For an $n$-DOF manipulator, the reachable workspace is the geometric locus of the points that can be achieved by considering the direct kinematics equation for the position part, i.e.,
+For an $n$-DOF robot arm, the reachable workspace is formally defined

+$$\{
-$$\boldsymbol{p}_{e}=\boldsymbol{p}_{e}(\boldsymbol{q}), \quad q_{i m} \leq q_{i} \leq q_{i M} \quad i=1, \ldots, n,$$
+\boldsymbol{p}_{e}(\boldsymbol{q})\,|\, \quad q_{i m} \leq q_{i} \leq q_{i M} \quad i=1, \ldots, n,
+\}$$

-where $q_{i m}\left(q_{i M}\right)$ denotes the minimum (maximum) limit
+where $q_{i m}\left(q_{i M}\right)$ denotes the minimum (maximum) values
 at Joint $i$.
-The manipulator workspace (without end-effector) is reported in the data sheet given by the robot manufacturer in terms of a top view and a side view.
+The workspace is typically reported in the data sheet of a robot manufacturer in terms of a top view and a side view.

-In a manipulator, if actual mechanical parameters differ from the nominal value of parameters in data sheet, a deviation arises between the actual position reached and the position computed via direct kinematics.
-Such a deviation is defined accuracy.
-Accuracy attains typical values below one millimeter and depends on the structure as well as on manipulator dimensions.
-Another parameter that is usually listed in the performance data sheet of an industrial robot is repeatability which gives a measure of the manipulator's ability to return to a previously reached position.
-Repeatability depends not only on the mechanical structure but also on the transducers and controller; it is expressed in metric units and is typically smaller than accuracy.
-For instance, for a manipulator with a maximum reach of $1.5 \mathrm{~m}$, accuracy varies from 0.2 to $1 \mathrm{~mm}$ in the workspace, while repeatability varies from 0.02 to $0.2 \mathrm{~mm}$.
+In a robot arm, if actual mechanical parameters differ from the nominal value in data sheet, an error arises between actual position reached and  theorical position computed via direct kinematics.
+Such error is called accuracy.
+Nowdays, accuracy level of a decent-sized robot arm is typically below 1mm.

+Another parameter  of a robot arm is repeatability which gives a measure of the robot's ability to return to a previously reached position.
+Repeatability depends on external disturbance and also on internal controller; it is typically smaller than accuracy.
+For instance, for a robot arm with a maximum reach of $1.5 \mathrm{~m}$, accuracy varies from 0.2 to $1 \mathrm{~mm}$, while repeatability varies from 0.02 to $0.2 \mathrm{~mm}$.

 # Kinematic Redundancy

-A manipulator is termed kinematically redundant when it has a number of DOFs which is greater than the number of variables that are necessary to describe a given task.
-With reference to the above-defined spaces, a manipulator is intrinsically redundant when the dimension of the operational space is smaller than the dimension of the joint space
+A robot arm is kinematically redundant when its
-$(m<n)$.
-Redundancy is, anyhow, a concept relative to the task assigned to the manipulator; a manipulator can be redundant with respect to a task and nonredundant with respect to another.
-Even in the case of
+DOF $n$ is greater than dimension $m$ of the task space (also named operational space), typically refering to the  motion space of end-effector (frame).
+Redundancy is a concept relative to the task space; a robot arm can be redundant with respect to a task and nonredundant with respect to another.
-$m=n$, a manipulator can be functionally redundant when only a number of
-$r$ components of operational space are of concern for the specific task, with $r<m$.

-Consider again the three-DOF planar arm.
-If only the endeffector position (in the plane) is specified, that structure presents a functional redundancy $(n=m=3, r=2)$; this is lost when also the end-effector orientation in the plane is specified $(n=m=r=3)$.
+Consider the three-DOF planar arm.
+If one only cares about the end effector's position (i.e., the operation space is only the positional space of end effector), the robot arm is a functional redundancy $(n=3, n=2)$.
+When one care about both position and angle of the end-effector, then the robot is nonredundant, i.e., $n=3, n=3$.
 On the other hand, a four-DOF planar arm is intrinsically redundant
 $(n=4, m=3)$.
-Yet, take the typical industrial robot with six DOFs; such manipulator is not intrinsically redundant $(n=m=6)$, but it can become functionally redundant with regard to the task to execute.
-Thus, for instance, in a lasercutting task a functional redundancy will occur since the end-effector rotation about the approach direction is irrelevant to completion of the task $(r=5)$.

-At this point, a question should arise spontaneously: Why to intentionally utilize a redundant manipulator?
-The answer is to recognize that redundancy can provide the manipulator with dexterity and versatility in its motion.
-The typical example is constituted by the human arm that has seven DOFs: three in the shoulder, one in the elbow and three in the wrist, without considering the DOFs in the fingers.
+At this point, a question may arise: Why to intentionally utilize a redundant robot arm?
+This is because  redundancy can provide a robot arm with dexterity and versatility in its motion.
+The typical example is the human arm that has seven DOFs: three in the shoulder, one in the elbow and three in the wrist, without considering the DOFs in the fingers.
-This manipulator is intrinsically redundant; in fact, if the base and the hand position and orientation are both fixed - requiring six DOFs - the elbow can be moved, thanks to the additional available DOF Then, for instance, it is possible to avoid obstacles in the workspace.
-Further, if a joint of a redundant manipulator reaches its mechanical limit, there might be other joints that allow execution of the prescribed end-effector motion.
+Human arm is intrinsically redundant; in fact, if the base and the hand position and orientation are both fixed, the elbow can be moved, thanks to the additional available DOF.
+This can help us, for instance, avoid obstacles in the workspace.
+Further, if a joint of a redundant robot arm reaches its mechanical limit, there might be other joints that allow execution of the end-effector motion.

 # Modified DH parameters (Optional)